When is a click not a click? When it’s click fraud….

 Publishers might also offer discounts, upgrades or other incentives for site users who interact with ads on their site.
 So the advertiser have to pay for that click (or view) but receive no leads or sales.

-This simple summary of the main sources of click fraud in 2019 is just the tip of the iceberg.
+This simple summary of the main sources of click fraud is just the tip of the iceberg.
 For advertisers and publishers, click fraud and ad fraud can be a costly and damaging problem.

 The best way to see if your ads are impacted by click fraud is to run a diagnostic with our free trial.